Alcohol Abuse, Alcohol Addiction and Alcoholism

 A Simple Test: Signs of Alcoholism and Alcohol Abuse

-If you answer yes to three of these four questions, you are probably an alcoholic.
+If you answer yes to three of these four questions, you are probably addicted to alcohol.

 - Do you have six or more drinks at least once a month?